Ricky Butcher: 2022–2023

 Ricky returns to Walford in December 2022 when Bianca's half-sister Sonia Fowler (Natalie Cassidy) calls him after becoming concerned about Janine's mental state.
 He is later reunited with Sam (played by Kim Medcalf again).
 He bonds with Janine's fiancé Mick Carter (Danny Dyer) and reassures Janine that Mick loves her after she suspects that he is having an affair with his ex-wife, Linda (Kellie Bright).
 Ricky redevelops feelings for Sam but she is not interested in another romance.
 Mick persuades her to give Ricky a chance and they go on a date and later attend Mick and Janine's wedding together.
-On Christmas Day, Janine is exposed for blackmailing Jada Lennox (Kelsey Calladine-Smith) into planting empty wine bottles around Linda's house, knowing she is a recovering-alcoholic, and subsequently leading to her temporarily losing custody of her infant daughter Annie, with Scarlett (now played by Tabitha Byron) also revealing that Janine had previously framed Linda for drink-driving.
+On Christmas Day, Janine is exposed for blackmailing Jada Lennox (Kelsey Calladine-Smith) into planting empty wine bottles around Linda's house, knowing she is a recovering-alcoholic, and subsequently leading to her temporarily losing custody of her infant daughter Annie Carter, with Scarlett (now Tabitha Byron) also revealing that Janine had previously framed Linda for drink-driving.
 Janine flees Walford when Linda threatens to call the police, abandoning Scarlett with Ricky and Sonia.
 She later returns after a car chase leads to Janine and Linda driving off a cliff and crashing into the sea, and Mick being presumed dead after rescuing them.
 Janine later tries to manipulate Scarlett into retracting her statement about the previous car accident with Linda.
 Disgusted by Janine's actions, Ricky calls the police himself, leading to her arrest.
 Ricky and Sam go on another date on New Year's Eve, and Ricky asks Sam to move to Germany with him once he secures sole-custody of Scarlett, but she does not respond immediately.
 Sam later abandons Ricky when she receives a text from Phil, inviting her to join him and the rest of the family in Peggy's bar to welcome in the New Year, leaving Ricky disappointed.

 The next day, Sam apologises to Ricky and agrees to move to Germany with him and Scarlett.
 Ricky proposes to Sam in the middle of Albert Square, but she rejects his proposal, admitting that she is not interested in marriage again.
-Sam later tells Ricky that she cannot move abroad with him because her twelve-year-old son, Ricky Jnr (Frankie Day), is about to become a father and needs her support.
+Sam later tells Ricky that she cannot move abroad with him because her 12-year-old son, Ricky Jnr (Frankie Day), is about to become a father and needs her support.
 Ricky then bids farewell to Sam and Sonia before departing for Germany with Scarlett.
-In February 2024, Ricky sends Linda a photo of Mick and Janine's son.
-In October 2024, Kat Mitchell (Jessie Wallace) calls Ricky after she is concerned about Bianca’s behaviour.
-Ricky later calls Bianca but she declines the call.